jdmar3/inls718/syllabus/index.md

 Readings for the upcoming session will be included on the schedule page and in the session notes.

+## Communication and workflow

+### GitHub

+We will be using GitHub to manage the collaborative workflow for this course.
+If you do not have a GitHub account, [please sign up for one](https://github.com).

+### Slack

+We will also use Slack to manage communications between members of teams, internally within teams, and with the entire class.
+Please sign up for the class Slack at: [https://inls718.slack.com/signup](https://inls718.slack.com/x-127870538261-127870558421/signup).

 {% include syllabus-nav.html %}

 # Evaluation